Georgia State Route 330: Route description

 SR 330 begins at an intersection with SR 82 north of Statham, in Barrow County.
 This intersection also marks the northern terminus of Thurmond Road NE.
-It travels east-southeast and intersects Booth Road, where it curves to the east-northeast.
-Just before intersecting the southern terminus of Old Hunter Road, the highway curves back to the east-southeast.
+It moves in an east-southeast direction until it reaches Booth Road, where it turns east-northeast.
+The road turns back to the east-southeast just before it crosses the southern terminus of Old Hunter Road.
 At that intersection, SR 330 enters Jackson County.
 Just past Lois Kinney Road, it passes the Mt.
 Tabor Cemetery.
 Farther to the east, it travels to the north of the Bear Creek Reservoir and curves to the northeast.
 The highway crosses over the Middle Oconee River and curves to the north-northeast, to meet its eastern terminus, an intersection with US 129/SR 15 Alt.
 (Jefferson Road) in Attica.

 SR 330 is not part of the National Highway System, a system of roadways important to the nation's economy, defense, and mobility.